Monday, April 25, 2022

 31. "The Ghost Writer"(2010) Roman Polanski is irrelevant, and it has nothing to do with a 45-year old sex crime conviction.
 Critics were polite, but this political thriller that pits Ewan McGregor against Pierce Brosnan is a guaranteed cure for insomnia.

-32. "Somewhere"(2010) Sophia Coppola sucks, and her fourth movie goes nowhere.
+32. "Somewhere"(2010) Sophia Coppola kinda sucks, and her fourth movie goes nowhere.
 This wildly self-indulgent attempt to replicate the melancholy magic of "Lost in Translation" is likely to frustrate casual viewers with it's slow-moving reminder that fame and success doesn't always equal happiness.
 Coppola's budget constraints probably stuck her with Stephen Dorff as a depressed bad-boy actor, and he simply isn't compelling enough to carry a movie as uneventful as this one.

 33. "Men in Black 3"(2012) Josh Brolin does a good Tommy Lee Jones impression.
 Sadly, that's the only positive I have to report on this belated threequel.
 A ten-year gap did not lead to a creative renaissance for Will Smith and director Barry Sonnenfeld, with a 1969-set time travel storyline that only reminded me how much better "Back to the Future" was at this sort of thing.